The Ultimate Guide to

 - The Marketing Department deliver a presentation on what campaigns they are doing to support the Bespoke Training and generate leads.

-- Provide any relevant content such as launch material, flyers, giveaways.
+- Provide any relevant content and sales tools that are ready for support such as launch material, flyers, giveaways.

 - Provide a Roadmap on future campaigns that will keep the initiative in front of mind for your prospects.